Electronic Arts: 1982–1991: Trip Hawkins era, founding, and early success

 Hawkins liked the word "electronic", and various employees had considered the phrases "Electronic Artists" and "Electronic Arts".
 When Gordon and others pushed for "Electronic Artists", in tribute to the film company United Artists, Steve Hayes opposed, saying, "We're not the artists, they [the developers] are..."
 This statement from Hayes immediately tilted sentiment towards Electronic Arts and the name was unanimously endorsed and adopted later in 1982.
 He recruited his original employees from Apple, Atari, Xerox PARC, and VisiCorp, and got Steve Wozniak to agree to sit on the board of directors.
 Hawkins was determined to sell directly to buyers.
 Combined with the fact that Hawkins was pioneering new game brands, this made sales growth more challenging.
 Retailers wanted to buy known brands from existing distribution partners.
 Former CEO Larry Probst arrived as VP of Sales in late 1984 and helped expand the already successful company.
 This policy of dealing directly with retailers gave EA higher margins and better market awareness, key advantages the company leveraged to leapfrog its early competitors.

 Promoting its developers was a trademark of EA's early days.
 Games were sold in square packages modeled after album covers (such as those for 1983's M.U.L.E. and Pinball Construction Set).
 Hawkins thought the packaging would both save costs and convey an artistic feeling.
 EA routinely referred to their developers as "artists" and gave them photo credits in their games and full-page magazine ads.
 Their first such ad, accompanied by the slogan "We see farther," was the first video game advertisement to feature software designers.
-EA shared lavish profits with their developers, which added to their industry appeal.
+EA shared lavish profits with its developers, which added to its industry appeal.

 The Amiga will revolutionize the home computer industry.
 It's the first home machine that has everything you want and need for all the major uses of a home computer, including entertainment, education and productivity.
 The software we're developing for the Amiga will blow your socks off.
 We think the Amiga, with its incomparable power, sound and graphics, will give Electronic Arts and the entire industry a very bright future.